engr-idemudia/Meal-Tracker-App/README.md

 # Meal-Tracker-App

 ### Description
-An app that tracks the meals eaten by users each day so that over time a user can know the meals they enjoy the most, the meals they consume the most and their highest calories meals.
-It enables users to know their calories intake in order to maintain a healthier life style.
+An application designed to track users' daily meals, providing insights into their dietary habits over time.
+The app helps users identify their most frequently consumed meals, their most enjoyed dishes, and those with the highest calorie content.
+By offering a comprehensive analysis of calorie intake, the application supports users in making informed dietary choices to maintain a healthier lifestyle.

 Deployed app: https://meal-tracker-01.herokuapp.com/   //site not available, requires paid subscription